heximcz/joserfc-wrapper/README.md

 ```

 #### A bit of magic
-By default, you can sign an unlimited number of tokens with a single key.
+By default, it is possible to sign an unlimited number of tokens
-However, that doesn't sound like a good idea.
-Therefore, there is a bit of
+with a single key.
+However, this approach may not always be appropriate.
+Instead, a more efficient solution can be implemented by setting
-magic, and when creating tokens, you can set the payload as the maximum
-allowed number of tokens to be signed with the same key.
-However, it is
+the payload as the maximum number of tokens that can be signed
+with the same key, thus saving storage space.
+It is important to keep
-necessary to keep in mind that the keys are stored and it is necessary to
+in mind that the keys are stored, so a suitable compromise must
-find a good compromise in setting the payload so as not to overwhelm the storage.
+be found when setting the payload to avoid storage overflow.
 ```python
 """ vault storage """
 myjwt = WrapJWT()